-Rechargeable batteries deliver fairly constant voltage until they're nearly dead.
-If you use them until they are dead, they will deteriorate more quickly than if you only use them till their voltage starts to drop significantly.
-Therefore, rechargeables should be taken out of service and recharged as soon as you notice "LoBat" on the display.
+Rechargeable batteries deliver fairly constant voltage until they require a recharge.
+If you use them well beyond low, they may be damaged, will deteriorate more quickly than if you only use them till their voltage starts to drop significantly.
+Therefore, rechargeable batteries should be taken out of service and recharged as soon as you notice "Lo Bat" on the display.